21HarshSaxena/FAYM_TASK-Harsh-saxena/README.md

 # Multi-Item Return Automation Agent

-Reads pending return line items from a spreadsheet a local Excel file or a live Google Sheet, same interface either way checks each one's return eligibility, and (once the platform adapters are filled in) drives the Amazon/Flipkart return flow through a real, human-supervised Chrome session, writing the outcome back into the row it came from.
+Reads pending return line items from a spreadsheet a local Excel file or a live Google Sheet, same interface either way checks each one's return eligibility, and (once the platform adapters are filled in) drives the Amazon/Flipkart return flow through a real, human supervised Chrome session, writing the outcome back into the row it came from.

 Built for the Faym assignment.
-The 16-column schema, the `Status` / `Return Status` split, and the outcome vocabulary (`Placed`, `Already Cancelled & Refunded`, `Out of window`, `Not yet delivered`, `Support Needed`, `Failed`) all come from the real "Faym Status Test Orders" sheet, not guessed from the brief.
+The 16 column schema, the `Status` / `Return Status` split, and the outcome vocabulary (`Placed`, `Already Cancelled & Refunded`, `Out of window`, `Not yet delivered`, `Support Needed`, `Failed`) all come from the real "Faym Status Test Orders" sheet, not guessed from the brief.

 ## Current status

 **Working and tested today:** the task queue, the eligibility check, and both storage backends all covered by `test_skeleton.py`, with no live site, no browser, and no credentials involved.

 **Not built yet:** the actual clicking. `AmazonAdapter` and `FlipkartAdapter`'s `detect_flow_type()` and `initiate_return()` are intentionally `NotImplementedError` stubs until real DOM selectors go in for each site.
 In practice:
-- A row whose eligibility alone resolves it — window's closed, delivery date's blank, or the dates just don't parse is handled correctly end to end, and the browser never opens.
+- A row whose eligibility alone resolves it window's closed, delivery date's blank, or the dates just don't parse is handled correctly end to end, and the browser never opens.
 - A row that's genuinely eligible reaches the adapter and raises `NotImplementedError`.
 That's the one piece of work left before a live run can place a real return.

 ## How it works